manuelgcsousa/localboard/README.md

 - Host this on a device on your local network (you can use this simple [docker-compose](./docker-compose.yml)).
 - The textbox data is saved to a text file on the server.

-### WebSockets

-Localboard uses WebSockets to keep the text synced across all connected devices in real-time.
-When one device updates the textbox, the change is instantly broadcast to all other devices with an open connection.

-- The server handles incoming WebSocket connections and pushes updates to all connected clients.
-- Clients automatically receive the updated text and reflect it in the textbox.

 Build:
 ```bash
 make build